 Oxidized Brass numbers and letters are water-jet cut from flat sheets of brass in the various thicknesses mentioned in the table above.
 The faces of these pieces are then brushed.
 The returns are bead-lasted.
-Next, the pieces are oxidized by submersion in a chemical solution to darken the brass into either a medium or dark finish.
+Next, the pieces are oxidized by submersion in a chemical solution to darken the brass into either a dark, medium, or light finish.

 As a final step, after tinting the returns with a very dark brown hue, the returns and faces are clear-coated and baked with a glossy 2-part hardened acrylic polyurethane clear coat.

 Reminder: The photos on this page are representative samples.
 The photos were shot in direct mid-day sunlight.
-Under less intense lighting such as indoor illumination, the underlying copper color may not be so intense.
+Under less intense lighting such as indoor illumination, the underlying brass finish may not be so intense.

 In addition, your custom order will be oxidized uniformly as a single batch.
 However, different custom batches may show different intensities of oxidization.

-Warranty Exception: Oxidized brass address numbers are not warranted for high moisture areas, such as constant moisture from a garden sprinkler, or for salt-water, marine environments.
-We cannot extend our usual warranty for high moisture or salt-water environments.
+Oxidized brass address numbers are not recommended for high moisture areas, such as constant moisture from a garden sprinkler, or for salt-water, marine environments.